Hoale2908/Predicting-Company-Default/README.md

 # Predicting Company Default
-Construction of a classification model to predict the probability of default for a company based on various financial ratios.
+This model predicts a company's probability of default given its fundamental financial information.

-Dataset includes historical data on corporate financial ratios and default events for public companies over the 1995-2004 period.
+The model is trained with historical financial ratios and default events of public companies over the 1995-2004 period.

 **Definition:**
 * WC2TA: Working capital/Total assets